jjasonek/spring-security-springsecsection7-eazyschool/README.md

 Now, using the "user" credentials on the login page, the application redirects me to home page.
 Byt I want the Dashboard page: http://localhost:8080/dashboard.

-**By clicking "Logout"**, we are redcirected to http://localhost:8080/login?logout.
+**By clicking "Logout"**, we are redirected to http://localhost:8080/login?logout.
-We dont get an error because of setting "/login/**" in authorizeHttpRequests().
+We don't get an error because of setting "/login/**" in authorizeHttpRequests().

 **After failed login attempt**, we are redirected to http://localhost:8080/login?error.
 We use the error **parameter** to display error message on the login page.